Gometi/Battle-Shot/project-worksheet.md

 ### Landing Page
 What will a player see when they start your game?

+- The title of the game
+- A form to collect the player's name
+- A start button to start the game

 ### Game Initialization
 What will a player see when the game is started?